vimc/db2-prototypes/2022-03-14_central_import/README.md

 Have split like this as the import running from csvs will give us better analogy to what the real import of data will do.

+This import creates tables, I haven't paid lots of attention to automatically created types but should do when we come to the proper thing.

 ## Benchmark

 From my workstation running import: